Lead investigator: Scott Dessain, PhD, MD

 Stage of development

-The LIMR huMab has been cloned, and human hybridomas are stored.
-The IgG genes have been sequenced and are ready for expression in any desired expression system.
-Preclinical proof of concept for AD treatment or biofilm clearance has been obtained.
+The LIMR huMabs have been cloned and human hybridomas are stored.
+IgG genes have been sequenced and are ready for expression in any desired expression system.
+Preclinical proof of concept for viral clearance in an animal model has been obtained.

-Pending patent: U.S. provisional patent has been filed that includes the IgG sequences.
+Pending patent: U.S. provisional patent filed on the huMab IgG sequences and uses.

 Institutional contact: George C. Prendergast, PhD, LIMR President and CEO, 484.476.8475, [email protected]